Nahuel88Ar/Cells-Detection-/README.md

 [![6.png](https://i.postimg.cc/xTzF6yxm/6.png)](https://postimg.cc/crdmHYN1)
 [![7.png](https://i.postimg.cc/TY1T1SP6/7.png)](https://postimg.cc/XXRRDsFH)

 **Here is a tutorial to set up your Automatic Cell Detector for Windows**: [Tutorial](https://github.com/Nahuel88Ar/Cells-Detection-/blob/72874b90ea4922d54d36b3e1101acefd4447c4c6/Python%20tutorial%20for%20Windows.pdf)

+(*I am not exactly sure what the rules are, but if you want to use this tutorial in you own repository I think you should credti the makers*)

 **ELIPSIS**